Renfield (film): Casting

 Nicholas Hoult was cast as Renfield in August 2021.
 Nicolas Cage was cast to play Count Dracula in November, Awkwafina and Ben Schwartz were added to the cast in December, and Adrian Martinez, Shohreh Aghdashloo, Bess Rous, James Moses Black, Caroline Williams, and Brandon Scott Jones were confirmed to star the following year.
-An "enormous" fan of Dracula and the source material, Cage prepared for his role by observing the distinctive ways Dracula was portrayed on screen by Bela Lugosi, Frank Langella, and Gary Oldman.
+An "enormous" fan of Dracula and the source material, Bram Stoker's 1897 novel of the same name, Cage prepared for his role by observing the distinctive ways Dracula was portrayed on screen by Bela Lugosi, Frank Langella, and Gary Oldman.
 "What can I bring that will be different?", he said, "I want it to pop in a unique way.
 We've seen it played well, we've seen it play not so well, so what can we do?
 So I'm thinking to really focus on the movement of the character ... [and] that perfect tone of comedy and horror".
 Cage mentioned An American Werewolf in London (1981), Ring (1998), and Malignant (2021) as inspirations for the role.
-The film will mark Cage's first live-action film by a major studio since Ghost Rider: Spirit of Vengeance (2011).
+The film is Cage's first live-action film by a major studio since Ghost Rider: Spirit of Vengeance (2011).

+Hoult would go on to star in Robert Eggers' Nosferatu (2024), another Dracula-themed film and a remake of F. W. Murnau's Nosferatu: A Symphony of Horror (1922), itself a screen adaptation of Stoker's Dracula.

 Filming

 Filming began in New Orleans on February 3, 2022, with Mitchell Amundsen serving as cinematographer.
 On February 8, more than twenty vehicles belonging to the production crew were burglarized.
 One security guard was present at the time of the incident, which occurred late at night in a secured parking lot.
 Crew member Elmo Peoples said the vandals had stolen his insurance papers, two bank cards, and a laptop.
 He added, "I'm supposed to be here all week and I don't even want to come back because I feel like they don't really care about us as much as the main characters or actors."
 Love Bugs Film LLC reassured the production crew that they would hire additional security.
 Filming wrapped on April 14, 2022, exactly one year prior to the film's scheduled release.

+The film's black-and-white opening scenes recreate the events of Dracula (1931) with Nicolas Cage and Nicholas Hoult respectively inserted in place of Bela Lugosi and Dwight Frye as Count Dracula and Renfield ("compositing the actors into the old backgrounds — we're just erasing [the original actors] and putting Cage and Hoult in"), with Helen Chandler and Edward Van Sloan appearing as Mina Seward and Abraham Van Helsing via archive footage.
+Zene Baker, Ryan Folsey and Giancarlo Ganziano served as editors.